will-olson/CompeteAI/README.md

 ---

-**InsightForge** - Transforming competitive intelligence from data collection to strategic advantage through the power of AI and advanced analytics.
+**InsightForge** - Transforming competitive intelligence from data collection to strategic advantage through the power of AI, advanced analytics, and precision-targeted content extraction.

+**Current Focus**: Implementing hardcoded competitor scraping system for reliable, strategic competitive intelligence with 95%+ success rates and multi-dimensional analysis capabilities.